mfrachet/create-frontend-framework/README.md

 _Available at `$ git checkout step-1`_

-## Template litterals as template engine
+## Template literals as template engine

 The first step is to create a folder and a file at `./framework/element.js`.
-We'll use template litterals a template engine.
-Let's create our first template litteral handler called `div`:
+We'll use template literals a template engine.
+Let's create our first template literal handler called `div`:

 ```javascript
 const div = (strings, ...args) => console.log(strings, args);